back to Fowler home page

 Support

 We do not admit students without also offering them financial support.
-Most of our students support themselves by working as teaching assistants.
-I have supported some students with research assistantships, but these usually go to more advanced students.
-My students have also been quite successful in competing for university fellowships.
+Most of our students support themselves by working as teaching assistants and research assistants.

 Applicants with exceptionally strong records may be awarded fellowships.
 If this describes you and you are interested in coming here, try to apply as soon as possible -- fellowship offers are made very early, as a recruiting tool.
 And consider applying on your own for an NSF graduate fellowship.